date Domain

 |---|---|---|---|

-from | number | no | Start boundary as a Unix timestamp in milliseconds since epoch. |
+from | integer | no | Start boundary as a Unix timestamp in milliseconds since epoch. |

-to | number | no | End boundary as a Unix timestamp in milliseconds since epoch. |
+to | integer | no | End boundary as a Unix timestamp in milliseconds since epoch. |

 Examples: